 The participants in the KELP! project are the students of ANTI Festival’s partner Class 7E from Hatsala Classical School in Kuopio, and the Class 7D students from Apollo School in Helsinki.

 The workshops will be held in March, August and September.
-The outcomes of the project will be presented as part of the ANTI Festival programme from 8th to 13th Sep, and at Annantalo from 23rd Sep to 18th Oct 2020.
+The outcomes of the project will be presented as part of the ANTI Festival programme in the autumn 2020, and at Annantalo from 2nd Dec 2020 to 20th Jan 2021.

 ANTI-Festival/Kuopio: Elisa Itkonen, email@example.com, +358 50 305 2005